 This course offers guidance to treatment providers on using the motivational interviewing therapeutic approach, along with the stages-of-change model of behavior change, in substance use treatment.
 This edition of the Treatment Improvement Protocol includes updates to the original course, including a literature review on the use of motivational interviewing (MI) in substance use treatment covering 2013 to mid-2017 and the most current (2013) edition of Miller and Rollnick’s foundational text.
+In addition, the course content was updated again in 2019 with further information.

 This chapter addresses ways in which motivational strategies can be used effectively at different points in the formal treatment process.
 The first section discusses the importance of understanding and offsetting clients’ natural doubts and reservations about treatment immediately after admission so that they stay long enough to benefit from the process rather than dropping out prematurely.
 The next part outlines ways to help clients plan for stabilizing change, develop coping strategies to avoid or defuse high-risk situations, and enlist family and social support.
 The third section describes types of alternative reinforcers that can be used, including a broad-spectrum approach that attempts to make a non-using lifestyle more attractive and rewarding than previous self-destructive behavior.

 This course is based upon material published by the Substance Abuse and Mental Health Services Administration and is available as an open-access article.